Crab Omelette (カニ玉 – Kanitama)

 ma like mall

-Yes, most Japanese people make it with imitation crab because real crab meat can be costly here.
+Yes, most Japanese people make it with imitation crab, or kanikama because real crab meat can be costly here.
 I ended up using about $15 USD worth of crab to make this.
 That being said, I know lump crab meat in other countries can be cheaper, and I prefer the taste of real crab, so that’s why I use it in this recipe.

 It can be served on its own or as a side dish, but one popular way to eat it is to put it on top of a bowl of rice to make a dish called Tenshindon (天津丼).